JSeam2/EZKL-Walkthrough/README.md

 # EZKL Walkthrough
-Step by Step EZKL walkthrough
+Step by Step EZKL walkthrough.
+EZKL is a Zero Knowledge Machine Learning library that helps you turn ZK proofs into

 ## Generate Neural Nets
 You will need to generate a sample neural network prior to running the proofs